 I would recommend this board to anyone who is looking for not just another snowboard to go bash into a bunch of rocks and jib with.
+We liked it so much it was nominated for one of the best powder boards of the year.
 This is your Big mountain, backcountry riding, powderhounds, that Simply are turning on a plank of wood, and loving each turn as if it were their last.

 I will be doing everything in my power to keep this Korua Estonia in my quiver, that’s what this board means to me…